kikakkz/filecoin-devgrants/open-grant-proposals/open-proposal-stbox.md

 - Zhao KK：Team leader and architect of Cloutropy peer-to-peer network, core developer, develop and deploy the service to millions home devices
 - Jin Xuelong：Architect of Cloutropy network, core developer, design the cloud architecture of peer monitor
 - Wang Zhengzhong：Used to be Staff software engineer of Ericsson, core developer of Cloutropy peer-to-peer network, design and implement reliable transport protocol
-- Zeng Yuetian：Used to be Staff test engineer of Simens, Intel, test leader of Cloutropy, test owner of peer-to-peer network
 - Qiu Junhua：Core developer of Cloutropy peer-to-peer network, design and implement reliable transport protocol
 - Zhang Tao：Product developer of Cloutropy, core developer of NEO